Correction: An earlier version of this story misattributed Dalhousie's neurosurgery program as the first in the country to reach gender parity.

-Each year, the division receives on average 20-28 applications and takes one to two residents.
-Dal has seen an overall increase in female applicants to the program over the last few years, with nearly half of all applicants in 2022 being women — a drastic shift from when Dr. Pickett was applying.
+Each year the Division of Neurosurgery receives on average 20-28 applications and takes one to two residents.
+In the last few years there has been an overall increase in female applicants to the program, with nearly half of all applicants in 2022 being women—a drastic shift from when Dr. Pickett was applying.

 “When I went through CaRMS (Canadian Residency Matching Service) 25 years ago I was the only woman applying to neurosurgery out of a couple of dozen applicants,” she recalls.
 “Last year, half of the applicants were women, which was really surprising.”

-With an influx of female residents, the program recently experienced another first.
+With an influx of female residents, the program recently reached another milestone.
 For two consecutive months, the resident call schedule was managed completely by women.
 Though Dr. Pickett admits this happened, in part, by fluke, it is also reflective of the growing number of females in the division and is something that is rare.

 “For a surgical service an entirely female resident call schedule is uncommon and definitely hasn't happened before for us.”

 Dr. Suna Jung is a first-year resident in the program and says the strong female presence was one of the reasons she wanted to train at Dalhousie.

 “It is important for learners to have role models they can identify with.
 In a traditionally male-dominated field, it was inspiring to see Dr. Pickett as program director and a strong female representation within the resident group during our interviews and information sessions.”